 We conclude our empirical analysis by estimating the effect of busy directors on firm value.
-Proposition 3 predicts that when cross-firm monitoring synergies are sufficiently large, firm B's expected value falls (increases) following a shock that forces one of its directors to monitor another firm A more closely, as long as synergies are negative (positive) and the mode of interaction on firm B's board is anything other than strategic substitutability among high-ability directors.
+Proposition 3 predicts that when cross-firm monitoring synergies are sufficiently large, firm B's expected value falls (increases) following a shock that causes one of its directors to monitor another firm Amore closely, as long as synergies are negative (positive) and the mode of interaction on firm B's board is anything other than strategic substitutability involving high-ability directors.

 To test Proposition 3, we conduct an event study, using for identification exogenous coverage shocks to the attention that busy directors pay to their other board assignments.
-We estimate announcement returns following Kelly and Ljungqvist (2012), except that we focus on the returns of the spillover firms (firm B) rather than the returns of the firms losing analyst coverage (firm A).23 There are 7,877 unique spillover events in our sample.
-Taking a simple average of the announcement returns shows that the average spillover firm is unaffected by monitoring shocks that hit other firms to which it is linked through board interlocks: the mean is -2.6 basis points with a p-value of 0.573.
+We estimate announcement returns following Kelly and Ljungqvist (2012), except that we focus on the returns of the spillover firms (firm B) rather than the returns of the firms losing analyst coverage (firm A).29 There are 7,877 unique spillover events in our sample.
+Taking a simple average of the announcement returns shows that the average spillover firm is unaffected by monitoring shocks that hit other firms to which it is linked through shared directors: the mean is -2.6 basis points with a p-value of 0.573.
 Conditioning on the sign of the monitoring synergies, using as before the informational-relatedness measure from Table 3, similarly yields small and insignificant announcement returns, averaging 2.1 basis points in the case of negative synergies and -7.4 basis points in the case of positive synergies.

 These preliminary findings suggest that the average spillover shock is not material enough to affect firm B's value.
-To identify large shocks to monitoring at firm A that firm B's shareholders can reasonably expect to result in a material change in monitoring at firm B, we restrict the sample based on either the number of shocked directors at firm B or on the remaining number of analysts who cover firm A. We expect firm B to be more strongly affected by a coverage reduction at firm A the larger the number of busy directors on its board who experience monitoring shocks elsewhere.24 Similarly, we expect firm B to be more strongly affected if the shock leaves firm A with little analyst coverage and so triggers a larger monitoring response by the common director at firm B.25
+To identify large shocks to monitoring at firm A that firm B's shareholders can reasonably expect to result in a material change in monitoring at firm B, we restrict the sample based on either the number of shocked directors at firm B or on the remaining number of analysts who cover firm A. (This approach follows Kelly and Ljungqvist 2012 and Balakrishnan et al. 2014.)
+We expect firm B to be more strongly affected by a coverage reduction at firm A the larger the number of busy directors on its board who experience monitoring shocks elsewhere.30 Similarly, we expect firm B to be more strongly affected if the shock leaves firm A with little analyst coverage and so triggers a larger monitoring response by the common director at firm B.31